 In addition, multiple NaCl and SiS transitions (listed in Table~\ref{tab:lines}) are detected toward five of the seven H$_{2}$O-detected sources.
-Figures~\ref{fig:16484}–\ref{fig:18517} show the integrated blue- and redshifted intensity maps of these transitions.
+Figures~\ref{fig:16484}–\ref{fig:18517} show the integrated blue- and redshifted intensity maps of these transitions, along with the SiO 5$-$4 moment-1 maps.
 The detected NaCl and SiS lines include both pure rotational and vibrationally excited transitions, with $E_u/k$ ranging from 70 to 1100 K. These emissions are highly compact, coincident with the continuum peak, and spatially consistent with the H$_{2}$O emission.
 They exhibit velocity gradients closely matching those seen in the water line.
 Some transitions appear to be contaminated by nearby COM lines, resulting in more extended emission; however, the central components remain consistent with the H$_{2}$O emission in terms of location, size, and kinematics.
 The detections of these disk-tracing lines are summarized in Table~\ref{tab:info}, and their peak intensities are listed in Table~\ref{tab:peak}.
 We discuss individual sources below.